EvolutionX-10/discordbot/README.md

 - Type safe, simple, and easy to understand
 - Valid Autocompletions in your IDE for commands and listeners
 - Colorful and detailed logging
+- Paginator Class for easy pagination using embeds, buttons, and select menus!

 ## Before you begin